 This Grilled Steak Fajitas recipe features juicy grilled meat, peppers, and onions that are perfectly seasoned for the ultimate fajita eating experience!
 Use beef or alternatively use your choice of pork, chicken, veal, lamb, or wild game – all with mouthwatering results!

-I grew up in southern Germany and then spent my mid-teens through young adulthood in England.
+I’m originally from southern Germany and then spent my mid-teens through young adulthood in England.
 What do the two countries have in common?
-This: Hardly anyone knows anything about Mexican food.
-It’s true.
+This: Not many know a whole lot about Mexican food.
+Whether we’re talking steak fajitas or enchiladas, there’s a general famine on the subject of Mexican food.
 I’m grateful for a mom who is a terrific international cook and regularly included Mexican dishes in her cooking repertoire.
 But finding a Mexican restaurant was next to impossible until the last few years.
 That’s been sloooowly changing, but it makes sense that no country outside of Mexico has adopted Mexican food to the extent as the United States.

 You could smell the food cooking on the grill from down the street as you were approaching the restaurant on summer evenings with your window rolled down.
 On weekends nights there would be a long line of people waiting outside for a table.
 The fajitas would come to the table, still sizzling on cast iron platters; a generous mound of tender and perfectly seasoned steak next to multi-colored charred peppers and onions that still retained just the right amount of crispiness.
 Warm flour tortillas, made right there at the restaurant, were placed next to the platters with a variety of toppings.
 No one could resist digging in immediately.

 What Are Steak Fajitas?